-The Christian Gospel Mission (Providence) is a non-denominational Christian movement consisting of about 300 churches in South Korea, and another 100 churches scattered among 50 other countries.
+The Christian Gospel Mission (Providence) is a non-denominational Christian movement consisting of about 300 churches in South Korea, and another 100 affiliated churches scattered among 50 other countries.

 Internationally: Christian Gospel Mission (CGM)